Mickey Paea: St. George Illawarra Dragons

 On 16 September 2008, Paea signed a one-year contract with the St. George Illawarra Dragons starting in 2009.
 He made his Dragons début in Townsville, in Round 9 of the 2009 NRL season against the North Queensland Cowboys.

 On 23 May 2009, Paea was the subject of a controversial racial vilification dispute with Cronulla-Sutherland Sharks captain, Paul Gallen, late in the local derby played between the Dragons and Sharks.
 Gallen, who took objection to Paea accidentally stepping on his hand in a tackle, got up and called Paea a "black cunt".
 Paea's angry response was caught by television cameras and microphones, but he did not wish to take the matter further after the match.
 After the match, Paea said, "But then something told me to just forget about it and to just move on.
 Things happen on the field and you don't want to get too personal about it.
 But I've been getting different kinds of reactions.
 After the game I had my church friends sending me messages saying, 'You handled it really well, it was very Kingdom the way you dealt with it'.
 Then I had other mates saying, 'You should have smashed him'."

 Nevertheless, the NRL decided to step in and issued a $10,000 fine to Gallen.

 Canterbury-Bankstown Bulldogs

 On 13 August 2009, Paea signed a two-year contract with the Canterbury-Bankstown Bulldogs starting in 2010.
 He went on to make 16 appearances in 2010 and 12 appearances in 2011.

 Hull Kingston Rovers

-On 6 October 2011, Paea signed a two-year contract with the Hull Kingston Rovers to move to the Super League starting in 2012.
+On 6 October 2011, Paea signed a two-year contract with Hull Kingston Rovers to move to the Super League starting in 2012.

 In October and November, Paea played for Tonga in the 2013 Rugby League World Cup.